Jury Duty Is Important Service To Our Country

 (c) In counties with a population of less than 50,001 a term of service must not exceed four months.
 However, no person is required to continue to serve after the person has reported to the courthouse for ten days or after the completion of the trial.

 (d) Chief judges and judicial district administrators shall review the frequency of juror use in each county.
-The must determine the shortest period of jury service that will enable the greatest number of citizens to have the opportunity to participate in the jury system.
+They must determine the shortest period of jury service that will enable the greatest number of citizens to participate in the jury system.
 All courts shall adopt the shortest period of jury service that is practical.

 Compensation of Jurors

-The compensation a person receives for jury service is minimal and mostly works to reimburse travel expense.
+Unfortunately, the compensation a person receives for jury service is minimal.
+In fact, it mostly works to reimburse travel expense.
 The statute states: A juror shall be reimbursed for round-trip travel between the juror’s residence and the place of holding court.
-The juror is compensated for required attendance at sessions of court.
 In addition, they may be reimbursed for additional day care expenses incurred as a result of jury duty at rates determined by the Supreme Court.

 What About My Job If I Am Gone For Jury Duty?